mozilla-services/syncstorage-rs/docs/src/tools/payload-offload-infrastructure.md

 3. Publish the flex template spec into the job bucket before the Terraform job resource is applied, or the job has nothing to launch.
    The `write-payload-link-dataflow-spec-dev` job in `.github/workflows/mozcloud-publish.yaml` does this on publish.

+   CI does not use the pipeline service account for this.
+A separate `-tmpl-pub` account exists purely to upload the spec, and the syncstorage-rs GitHub Actions workflow impersonates it through workload identity federation.
+Its bucket grant carries an IAM condition restricting writes to the `templates/` prefix, so CI cannot touch the runtime `staging/` or `tmp/` paths, and it holds nothing on Spanner or Pub/Sub.
+Both accounts are defined in `sync/tf/dev/dataflow_iam.tf`.

-To do it manually:
+   To publish manually:

    ```console
    gcloud dataflow flex-template build \